What Is Invoice Factoring? How Does It Work?

 Let’s walk through what invoice factoring is, how it works, and what business cases are a good fit for this type of funding.

 Invoice factoring, also known as accounts receivable factoring, is a form of small business financing in which you sell your unpaid invoices to a factoring company.
-The factoring company gives you a percentage of the invoice up front and pays you the rest of the invoice once it’s paid by the customer (minus fees charged by the factoring company).
+The factoring company gives you a percentage of the invoice value up front and pays you the balance once it’s paid by the customer (minus fees charged by the factoring company).

 How Does Invoice Factoring Work?

 Invoice factoring involves selling your unpaid invoices to a factoring company, which then takes ownership of the invoices.
-Invoice factoring is technically not a business loan, as you are selling your invoices to the lender.
+Invoice factoring is technically not a small business loan; instead, you are selling something of value (a share of your accounts receivable) to the company.

 Factoring companies will pay you a percentage of the invoice amount up front, which reflects the advance rate.
-Advance rates are typically based on how risky the invoice factoring is for the factoring company.
+Advance rates are typically based on how risky the transaction is for the factoring company.

-Some industries, such as the medical industry, may be seen as higher risk, thus offering lower advance rates — often ranging from 60% to 80%.
-Other types of businesses, such as staffing agencies, may receive advance rates from 80% to 90%.
+Some industries, such as the medical industry, may be seen as higher risk, thus leading to lower advance rates — often ranging from 60% to 80%.
+Other types of businesses, such as staffing agencies, may receive advance rates of 80% to 90% or even higher.

 Once the factoring company receives full payment from your customers, they provide you with the remaining invoice amount minus a factoring fee.